-How does a salt water pool work?
+How do salt water pools work?

 Saltwater pools rely on an electrolytic chlorine generator (ECG).
 The generator separates the salt in the pool water into its two primary elements, one of which is chlorine.
 The chlorine is then circulated into the pool to sanitize and disinfect the water.

 What are the disadvantages of salt water pools?

 Disadvantages of Salt Water Pools

 - Salt water pools require a larger initial investment, making them more expensive than traditional pools.

 - More complex than traditional pools salt water pools often require experienced technicians even for minor problems.